microsoft/Olive/docs/source/tutorials/configure_auto_optimizer.rst

     2. disable_auto_optimizer[bool]: default False.
         - If set to True, Auto Optimizer will be disabled and user need to provide passes combination manually.

-    3. precision[str]: default "fp32".
+    3. precision[optional[str]]: default None.
         - The precision of output model.
-It can be "placeholder", "fp32", "fp16" and "int8" for now. "placeholder" means the precision of output model is not specified and will be determined by above optimization factors.
+If user does not set the precision of output model, it will be determined by above optimization factors.
+We supports "fp32", "fp16" and "int8" output precision for now.

     Here is a simple example of Auto Optimizer configuration, the item which is not provided will use the default value: